 To conclude, we can say that they plainly opted not to cater to gaming styles when designing the screen’s aesthetics.
 If you need anything more eye-catching, they already have it with the HP X27I.

 So, in general, there are no obvious flaws in the design of this monitor.
-They were able to keep it solid and use nice materials while meeting the price range’s requirements.
+They were able to keep it sturdy and use quality materials while meeting the price range’s requirements.

-Unfortunately, they decided to let lacking a little bit on the connectors’ side, maintaining only: 1x HDMI and 1x Display Port, which is pretty much necessary for video inputs, but the lack of USB and USB-C ports can really be a downside for some.
+Unfortunately, they decided to skimp a little bit on the connectors’ side, maintaining only: 1x HDMI and 1x Display Port, which is pretty much necessary for video inputs, but the lack of USB and USB-C ports can really be a downside for some.

 Fortunately, the color fidelity of this screen surprised us in a positive way.
 It features vibrant colors and bright images, which are the result of an excellent panel and a high brightness ratio.